 Give great gifts by avoiding these common pitfalls

 Let's get into the common mistakes people make when shopping for presents.
 Dean Obeidallah came up with a terrific list of ways to avoid giving a horrible gift.
+After asking people on Facebook and Twitter about bad holiday gifts, he came up with useful suggestions for gift givers.

 Save money by stocking up on gifts in advance